Ergonomics: The Employee's Role

 - Alternate tasks.
 When a particular task involves repetitive motion or holding the same position for a long time, interrupt it with a micro-break.
 Periodically stop and do a different task so no one group of muscles becomes overtaxed.

 - Get up and move!
-Of the three positions most of us assume during the day (standing, sitting, and lying down), sitting is definitely the most stressful.
+Of the 3 positions most of us assume during the day—standing, sitting, and lying down—sitting is definitely the most stressful.
 If your work involves sitting for long periods of time, periodically get up and move around.
 Stand up while you return phone calls.

-- Stretching exercises refresh muscles and nerves, relieving the strain of maintaining the same position for long periods of time.
+- Stretch to refresh muscles and nerves, relieving the strain of maintaining the same position for long periods of time.

 Early intervention is key to preventing or minimizing injury.
 MSD's usually develop gradually.
 Symptoms such as pain, numbness, and tingling in the upper extremities are often ignored until the condition becomes chronic or permanent injury occurs.